 The Foundation is proud to partner with Howard University School of Law on the creation of the Greene Public Service Scholars Program.
-By providing 3-year, full-tuition scholarships, the Program will support and cultivate exceptional students committed to a career in public service law.
-This Program will help to address the disproportionate number of Black public interest lawyers, and is a key element of the Foundation’s Racial Equity Initiative.
+By providing 3-year, full-tuition scholarships, the Program supports and cultivates exceptional students committed to a career in public service law.
+This Program helps to address the disproportionate number of Black public interest lawyers, and is a key element of the Foundation’s Racial Equity Initiative.
 This grant is the largest donation in Howard Law’s history.

 Howard University School of Law and the New Greene Public Service Scholars

-The Foundation is pleased to announce the creation of the Greene Public Service Scholars Program at Howard University School of Law.
-This unique partnership will support and cultivate exceptional law students committed to a career in public service.
-Recipients will receive a three-year, full-tuition scholarship, and be part of program of lectures, special programming, mentorship and practical experience in the field of social justice.
+Howard University Law School announced the first cohort of the newly established Greene Public Service Scholars.
+The four first-year students bring strong academic credentials and demonstrate a serious commitment to public interest or public service law.
+They have each been awarded a three-year, full-tuition scholarship as part of a unique partnership between the Foundation and Howard Law.
+The Scholars are part of program of lectures, special programming, mentorship and practical experience in the field of social justice.
 Dr. Wayne A.I.
-Frederick, President of Howard University, said “This gift will alleviate the financial burden for our future servant leaders who want to pursue passion over profit.”
+Frederick, President of Howard University, said “This gift alleviates the financial burden for our future servant leaders who want to pursue passion over profit.”